Shop our Big Takeover store for back issues, t-shirts & CDs

 CH: Yeah.
 One of my good friends in New Orleans, this guy who lived next to me in this duplex, he was a gambling addict, a craps addict.
 There was this one time where, in the place I was living, we had to kick out one of our roommates because she was doing heroin and stealing things.
 She was moving out anyway, but it came down to this one day where we really had to kick her out because she’d obviously stole $40 from our neighbors, and we were a nice little family, so that was bad news.
 The song “Melanie” is half-about that.
 She ended up slashing all the tires on my car that was parked outside.
 My roommate had gone maybe a little too aggressive on her, but he didn’t have a car, so it was my tires that were slashed.
 My neighbor drove me out to this junkyard to get some new tires, but before we went there — or went anywhere — he was always like “hey, you wanna stop by the casino first?”

 CZ: (laughs) But you never actually played at one.

 CZ: How far back do you and Jim Roth go?

 CH: Just last year.
 I hadn’t met him before the May [Built to Spill] tour down south.

 CZ: But does every kid growing up in Boise playing music look up to Built to Spill?

 CH: I don’t know.
 Boise’s a really small town.
-I grew up with [guitarist] Brett Netson’s kids, in 2009 I lived two houses down from [singer-songwriter-guitarist] Doug [Martsch] and I always knew there was a band called Built to Spill around but never actually had seen them live until 2008 maybe, or 2009.
-But Doug’s really cool, always invites local bands out on tour.
+I grew up with [guitarist] Brett Netson’s kids, [and] in 2009 I lived two houses down from [singer-songwriter-guitarist] Doug [Martsch].
+Doug’s really cool, always invites local bands out on tour.
 He’s taken me out twice, which feels nice… like being honored [with] a Boise gold medal, in a way.

 CZ: Is The Well-Rounded self-released?